dicej/wasi-sockets-tests/README.md

   Rust, `wasi-libc`, and the WASI Preview 1 adapter as described below.
 - [client-tokio](./client-tokio): Rust test guest using `tokio::net`.
 As with
   `client-std`, you'll need to use the forks discussed below.
+- [client-tokio-postgres](./client-tokio-postgres): Rust test guest using
+  `tokio-postgres` on top of `tokio::net`.
+As with `client-std`, you'll need to use the forks discussed below.

 ## Obtaining, building, and using the Rust, `wasi-libc`, and adapter forks